A wave of university rape investigations echoing those brought in under Title IX in the USA is due to be rolled out in Britain.

 The report admits that internal university processes will inevitably have less information to go on than a criminal proceeding – and also recommends a lower standard of proof (“51%” instead of “beyond all reasonable doubt”).

 Here is a suggested disciplinary code for universities to adopt.
-It leave open the possibility that “unwanted sexual remarks” could be punished with expulsion.
+It leaves open the possibility that “unwanted sexual remarks” could be punished with expulsion.

 The report acknowledges that it is “unreasonable” for universities to attempt to determine whether actual crimes – like rape – took place.
 So instead it recommends vaguer language like “potential sexual misconduct”.